 While Behringer wasn’t technically at NAMM this year, it was part of an event just before the show started, showcasing the shiny new things all the Music Tribe brands will be bringing to market over the next 12 months.
 Of course, there were also some hints at other recreations that may, or may not, come to fruition.

-Despite launching a brand-new original product in Crave, it’s probably the cloned instruments that will get the most attention, especially if numerous forums and comments sections are to be believed.
+Despite launching a brand-new original product in Crave, it’s probably the cloned synth and drum machine that will get the most attention, especially if numerous forums and comments sections are to be believed.

 Here, we have everything that was officially launched at the Music Tribe Experience Center Pre-NAMM event, plus some prototypes and an indication of what we may be seeing beyond 2019...